bratislava/kupaliska-starz-fe/README.md

 **Recaptcha**

 To make recaptcha work properly in local environment, you need to set `REACT_APP_RECAPTCHA_CLIENT_SECRET` variable from [reCAPTCHA Enterprise](https://console.cloud.google.com/security/recaptcha).
-From there use the `kupaliska.bratislava.sk DEV` key
+From there use the `kupaliska.bratislava.sk` key

-For production there is `kupaliska.bratislava.sk PROD` key

 To install dependencies: